-Coni’Seafood is without question a destination restaurant.
-You come here on a lazy Saturday afternoon when you’re tired of your same old brunch spot or during a “sick” day when you’re actually just showing your friend around town before dropping them off at the airport.
+Come here on a lazy Saturday afternoon when you’re tired of your same old brunch spot or during a “sick” day when you’re actually just showing your friend around town before dropping them off at the airport.
 Mexican seafood might not be the first thing you start craving every night, but after one visit to Coni’Seafood, you realize quickly how much you’ve been missing.

 This baby comes free with chips the second you sit down and it is no joke.
 Made with serrano chiles, it’s got a kick that will linger - and you want that while eating seafood.
 This is definitely one of the best house salsas in LA, and that statement should not be taken lightly.

-Marlin might not be the first fish you’d think to put inside a taco, but rest assured, it very much works.
 Light and simple with just a little cheese, these guys are phenomenal and worth the drive alone.

 A mountain of raw diced shrimp mixed with lemon juice, cucumber, cilantro, tomato, and onion.
 It’s simple, but the quality of the shrimp itself makes it a must-order for the table.

 Arriving to your table with the shrimps full-bodied and eyes open, this dish is visually a lot to process.
-However, it’s actually pretty straightforward - large, super fresh shrimp bathing in a lime sauce with cucumbers - and it’s delicious.
+But it's actually pretty straightforward - large, super fresh shrimp bathing in a lime sauce with cucumbers - and it’s delicious.